BATTLE GROUND, Wash. Police made an arrest in connection with a series of threats that closed six schools in Battle Ground Wednesday.

 The suspect's computer was seized and officers determined he did not possess the means to carry out any of the threats he made, said Sgt.
 Aaron Kanooth with Battle Ground police.

-Officials first received a suicide threat with no name on it during a curriculum night.
-After a call went out to parents, warning them of the threat, a second more concerning online note was received by school officials, according to Chief Umtuch Principal David Cresap.
+Officials first found a written suicide threat with no name on it during a curriculum night.
+After a call went out to parents, warning them of the threat, a second more concerning note was found by school officials, according to Chief Umtuch Principal David Cresap.

 The decision to cancel class was based on the level of specificity of the date, location and the victim, Cresap said.